itjosephk2/task-tracker-react/README.md

 - Filter/sort tasks by due date and completion.
 - Create task list groups and priority
 - Follow Users and make tasks list groups private or public

 ---

+## Dependencies Used

+This project includes a few key libraries beyond core React to enhance functionality, styling, and user experience:

+- **axios**
+  Used to make HTTP requests to your Django REST API.
+It simplifies GET, POST, PUT, and DELETE requests and handles things like headers and error responses more cleanly than `fetch`.

+- **bootstrap**
+  Provides a set of CSS styles and layout utilities to quickly build a responsive and consistent UI.

+- **react-bootstrap**
+  Allows you to use Bootstrap components (like buttons, modals, alerts) directly as React components, making styling easier and more React-friendly.

+- **react-router-dom**
+  Used to handle routing in your app — for navigating between pages like Home, Create Task, View Task, etc., without reloading the page.

+- **react-toastify**
+  Adds toast notifications to your app — for example, when a task is created, updated, or deleted, you can show success or error messages in a non-intrusive way.

+---